akshatkumawat/speechtotext/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/akshatkumawat/speechtotext/)

-This is a beautiful search screen using outside api and useReducer. in this project you'll learn :
+This is a voice assistant using google speech to text and useReducer. in this project you'll learn :

   - useEffect